 In this paper, we discuss the different ways in which the memory allocator can influence DSE, and discuss the main design principles that a memory allocator for DSE needs to follow: support for external calls, cross-run and cross-path determinism, spatially and temporally distanced allocations and stability.
 We then present KDAlloc, a deterministic allocator for DSE that is guided by these six design principles.

-The artefact page is available here.
+The artifact page is available here.

 Publications